 - use photoprotective clothing or non-nano physical sunscreens

 Why antioxidants don't have SPF Ratings

 Lastly, if you’ve ever wondered why products containing antioxidants don’t list an SPF (sun protection factor), here’s why: since antioxidants don’t technically block UV rays, you won’t find a sun protection factor (SPF) listed on products rich in antioxidants.
-Antioxidants only protect from the effects of UV and don’t stop UV rays from penetrating the skin.
-As for SPF, well, by now you know I like schematics so here’s another one:
+Antioxidants only protect from the effects of UV and don’t stop UV rays from penetrating your skin.

 Which is better?
 Antioxidants or sunscreens?